glomatico/gytmdl/README.md

     * **Chromium-based Browsers**: Use the [Open Cookies.txt](https://chromewebstore.google.com/detail/open-cookiestxt/gdocmgbfkjnnpapoeobnolbbkoibbcif) extension.
     * With cookies, you can download **age-restricted content**, **private playlists**, and songs in **premium formats** if you have an active Premium subscription.
 You’ll have to set the cookies file path using the command line arguments or the config file (see [Configuration](#configuration)).
     * **YouTube cookies can expire very quickly**.
 As a workaround, export your cookies in an incognito/anonymous window so they don’t expire as quickly.
+    *  **You may need to provide a PO token** by using the command line arguments or the config file if you encounter issues when downloading with cookies.
+To get a PO token, you can follow yt-dlp's instructions [here](https://github.com/yt-dlp/yt-dlp/wiki/PO-Token-Guide).

 ### Optional dependencies
 The following tools are optional but required for specific features.
 Add them to your system’s PATH or specify their paths using command-line arguments or the config file.